rackerlabs/technical-blog/content/blog/2021/2021-06-23-the-importance-of-gitops-moving-towards-cloud-native/index.md

 Enable GitOps by using declarative configuration languages to define services and platforms.
 Then, use a source control repository to manage and deploy code through continuous deployment.
-GitOps also leverages Kubernetes Operators or infrastructure tooling to manage the state for the defined configuration to ensure drift does not occur.
+GitOps also leverages Kubernetes Operators or infrastructure tools to manage the state for the defined configuration to ensure drift does not occur.

 ### GitOps principles